imneme/mini-sk/README.md

     Under z88dk (Z80), Minilib provides an alternative crt and stdio library to minimize space usage.

-* `-DRECURSIVE_REDUCE`

-    An alternative (easier to understand perhaps) implementation of reduce that uses recursion rather than iteration and an explicit stack.

 * `-DDEBUG`

     Produce voluminous debugging output.